 My personal journey has been defined by creativity, curiosity, taking chances and optimism.
-Despite plenty of disappointments and difficult times, I have always considered myself to be a person who is resilient and takes action.
+Despite plenty of disappointments I have always considered myself to be a person who is resilient and takes action.

-When I was 9 years old, I knew I wanted to be a professional performer.
+At the age of 9, I knew I wanted to be a professional performer.
 By the time I was 10 I was fortunate enough to be a part of the cast of ANNIE on Broadway and continued on my path in show business well into my 30’s.
 I was lucky to have parents that were incredibly supportive and made it possible for me to have the opportunity to follow my dreams.
-They instilled an incredible sense of confidence in me, and taught me that my struggles were my greatest teachers and only made me stronger.
-Through the years I landed many wonderful roles, went to NYU Tisch School of the Arts and lived the life of an artist in NYC which also meant stretches of time with no acting work, living in sublets, waiting tables and temping.